By Ken Lynch

 HIPAA provisions have been consolidated under the Omnibus act, which also includes requirements set forth by HITECH.

-Continuous Monitoring for HIPAA Compliance
+Continuous Monitoring of HIPAA Security Rule Safeguards

 Under the administrative guidelines, businesses handling PHI need to establish a risk assessment plan, followed by a risk management plan.
 Risk assessment involves analyzing the risks that your systems face daily.